SethBowman/EntityFrameworkLesson/README.md

    - Choose "Console Application" and press Enter.
    - Enter a project name and select a location to save the project.

-3. **Install Entity Framework Core Package:**
+3. **Install Entity Framework Core Packages:**
    - Open Visual Studio Code.
    - Click on the Extensions view by clicking on the square icon on the sidebar or pressing Ctrl+Shift+X.
-   - Search for "Visual NuGet" and install it.
+   - Search for "Visual NuGet" in the Extensions view search box and install it.
-   - After installing Visual NuGet, use it to install the following NuGet packages:
+   - Use Visual NuGet to install the following NuGet packages:
      - `Microsoft.EntityFrameworkCore`: The main Entity Framework Core package.
      - `Pomelo.EntityFrameworkCore.MySql`: Allows Entity Framework to interact with MySQL.
      - `Microsoft.EntityFrameworkCore.Tools`: Provides additional tools for working with Entity Framework in .NET.

-   To install NuGet packages with Visual NuGet:

-   - Click on the Extensions view in Visual Studio Code.
-   - Search for the package name (e.g., "Microsoft.EntityFrameworkCore").
-   - Select the correct package and click "Install" to add it to your project.

 ## Creating the DbContext Class: